gavinband/gavinband.github.io/_posts/2017-05-17-Getting_biobank_data_into_R_part_2.md

   View::UniquePtr view = View::create( filename ) ;
   IndexQuery::UniquePtr query = IndexQuery::create( filename + ".bgi" ) ;
 ```
 Good!
-Files successfully opened (or not, in which case an exception will be thrown, we'll see how that works in a minute.)
+Files successfully opened (or not, in which case an exception will be thrown, we'll deal with that later if we need to).

 (The `UniquePtr`s here are typedefs for `std::auto_ptr`, which represents unique ownership of the pointed-to objects.
 These days we are supposed to use `std::unique_ptr` instead, but I'm keeping to `std::auto_ptr` for the moment to keep the code working on older compilers.)